Donate

 Benefit freeze ending

 The freeze which has kept most working-age benefits at the same level for the past four years, came to an end in April 2020.
-Most working age benefits have been increased by 1.3 percent.
+Most benefits have been increased by 1.3 percent.

 National Minimum Wage Increase